Br-Zueira/Farmlang/README.md

 # Farmlang
 Farmlang is an animal themed esolang (esoteric language), made to de a comic, chaotic programming language.
 Detailed information (syntax, rules, etc) is on README.

+## Usage
+Farmlang code can be written at .farm files using text editors, and interpreted using the farmlang.c file (which needs the farmlang.h header).
+Usage must be: "./farmlang file.farm" on an terminal, with farmlang being the compiled version of farmlang.c.

+### Functions
+barn {} - Main function, needed to everything else.
+Must be used in the beginnning of every farmlang code. pig - Declares a string variable - (pig var = string) or (pig var = "string").
+Has a 5% chance of declaring "oink" instead of the original string. cat - Declares a int variable, but using cat onomatophoeias instead of actual numbers (meow = 1, purr = 5, hiss = 10).
+Onomatophoeias can be used together either with space inbetween them to sum their values ("cat var = meow purr" makes the variable 6) or to multiply their values, firstly adding the consecutive meows and them multiplying with the rest ("cat var = purrhiss"  makes var = 50 and "cat var = meowmeowmeowpurr" make var = 15). cow() - Prints a variable, either a number or a string. chicken - Declares a variable based on user input ("chicken var" makes var = whatever user types in) horse()